Lifetime License Break-Even Calculator

 Break-Even Years = Lifetime Price ÷ Annual License Price

 But the real math is more nuanced than simple division.
-We factor in expected annual price increases because states regularly raise license fees (typically every 3-5 years).
-A 2% annual increase means a $25 license today costs $37 in 20 years — making the lifetime option relatively more valuable over time.
+This tool lets you model expected annual price increases as scenarios, not predictions.
+A 2% annual increase means a $25 license today costs about $37 in 20 years, but state agencies control product scope, add-ons, and fee changes.

 For full state-by-state pricing and comparison tables, see our Lifetime Hunting License Cost Guide.